 - Add the chicken back to the pan and cook it in the sauce for a minute.
 It helps to retain the moisture in chicken.

-- Add the cooked noodles and toss until everything is combined.
+- Add the cooked pasta and toss until everything is combined.
 Taste and adjust the seasoning.
 Remove from heat.

 - Add Cilantro (coriander leaves)/parsley.
-Garlic Butter Chicken Noodles are ready to serve.
+Serve immediately.
 For an extra burst of cheesy goodness, sprinkle some Parmesan on top.
 It's incredibly delicious.

 Notes

-- Storage: Store the leftover garlic butter chicken pasta within 2 hours of cooking.
-Transfer it to an airtight container and refrigerate.
-It stays good for 2-3 days.
-This is not a freezer-friendly recipe, as the texture of pasta changes (after freezing and thawing)
+- Storage: Store leftover garlic butter chicken pasta in an airtight container in the refrigerator for up to 3 days.
+This recipe is not freezer-friendly, as the pasta texture changes after freezing and thawing.

 - Read our full nutrition disclaimer here.